PuddingSwap Self Reported Market Cap Reaches $16,116.24 (PUD)

-PuddingSwap (PUD) traded 1.4% lower against the US dollar during the 1-day period ending at 9:00 AM E.T. on September 28th.
-During the last week, PuddingSwap has traded down 8.7% against the US dollar.
-One PuddingSwap coin can now be purchased for $0.0012 or 0.00000006 BTC on popular exchanges.
-PuddingSwap has a total market cap of $16,116.24 and approximately $13,520.00 worth of PuddingSwap was traded on exchanges in the last day.
+PuddingSwap (PUD) traded 1.4% lower against the dollar during the 24 hour period ending at 15:00 PM E.T. on October 3rd.
+Over the last week, PuddingSwap has traded down 8.7% against the dollar.
+PuddingSwap has a total market capitalization of $16,116.24 and approximately $13,520.00 worth of PuddingSwap was traded on exchanges in the last 24 hours.
+One PuddingSwap coin can now be bought for approximately $0.0012 or 0.00000006 BTC on exchanges.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.